Watch Kelly Clarkson’s Adorable Kids Crash Her Home Interview

 Kelly Clarkson‘s two adorable kids got in on all the action with her when she filmed a new episode of her daytime talk show, The Kelly Clarkson Show, from her cabin in Montana this week.
 The Voice coach’s offspring made a rare appearance on her show as they crashed her interview with two of her Trolls: World Tour co-stars, Justin Timberlake and Anna Kendrick.

-The sweet moment went down as they trio played a game together from their respective homes via video call.
+The sweet moment went down as the trio played a game together from their respective homes via video call.
 As part of the exercise, Kelly — who voices the new character Delta Dawn, the leader of the Country Trolls, in the animated sequel — asked the duo to run off and find something in their home that was “related” to them.

 Justin and Anna returned with toy versions of their Trolls characters (Anna brought back a small, plastic of her character, Poppy, while Justin grabbed a plush version of his character, Branch), though Kelly seemed to take a little longer to get back to her chair with her “related” thing.